-106. Calls upon the entities of the United Nations development system to continue efforts to achieve gender balance and equitable geographical representation in appointments within the United Nations system at the global, regional and country levels for positions that affect operational activities for development, including appointments to Resident Coordinator and other high-level posts, with due regard to the representation of nationals, including women, from programme countries, in particular developing countries, while keeping in mind the principle of equitable geographical representation;
+123. Calls upon the entities of the United Nations development system to continue efforts to achieve gender balance in appointments within the United Nations system at the global, regional and country levels for positions that affect operational activities for development, including appointments to Resident Coordinator and other high-level posts, with due regard to the representation of women from programme countries, in particular developing countries, while keeping in mind the principle of equitable geographic representation;

-107. Notes with concern the growing system-wide reported cases of sexual exploitation and abuse and sexual harassment, and in this regard calls upon the Secretary-General, as a matter of urgency, to immediately address this matter, acknowledges the efforts made by the United Nations development system entities to, inter alia, ensure that their policies and procedures deliver impact and are resourced sufficiently, and ensure that their workplaces are free from discrimination and exploitation, including sexual exploitation and abuse, violence and sexual harassment, and urges them to continue to implement the Secretary-General's zero-tolerance policy on sexual exploitation and abuse;
+124. Notes with concern the continued system-wide incidents of sexual exploitation and abuse and sexual harassment, and in this regard calls upon the Secretary-General, as a matter of urgency, to increase prevention and response efforts to address this matter, at all levels, acknowledges the efforts made by the United Nations development system entities to, inter alia, improve the safety of their operations and service delivery, sufficiently resource their protection measures, ensure that their policies and procedures deliver impact, support system-wide efforts and a more joined-up approach with implementing partners, and ensure that their workplaces are free from discrimination and exploitation, including sexual exploitation and abuse, violence and sexual harassment, and urges them to accelerate efforts to implement the Secretary-General's zero-tolerance policy on sexual exploitation and abuse;